| Basic

 HIGH VOLTAGES CAN

+KILL YOU !!
 An additional electrical hazard exists where

 water cooling of the power supply (exciter) is used.